mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code/readme.md

 This language template brings syntax coloring and language support for Visual FoxPro PRG code files to the Visual Studio Code editor.

 ---
+## Updated version as of 2019-04-12 with many new fixes!

 ## Installation
 Installing Extensions: VS Code looks for extensions under your user folder in the .vscode/extensions folder.
 Depending on your platform it is located: